MVallee1998/GPU_handle/README.md

 # Presentation
-This project contains the CUDA and C++ implementations of **Algorithm 1** in [arxiv:2301.00806](https://arxiv.org/abs/2301.00806) for enumerating PL-spheres of Picard number four having maximal Buchstaber number.
+This project contains the CUDA and C++ implementations of **Algorithm 1** in [arxiv:2301.00806](https://arxiv.org/abs/2301.00806) for enumerating weak pseudo-manifolds of Picard number four having maximal Buchstaber number.
 # Abstract
 We provide a GPU-friendly algorithm for obtaining all weak pseudo-manifolds whose facets are all in an input set of facets satisfying given conditions.
 We use it here to completely list up toric colorable seed PL-spheres with a few vertices implying the complete characterization of PL-spheres of dimension $n−1$ with $n+4$ vertices having maximal Buchstaber numbers.
 # Content